abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

-During the course of the day, it’s helpful to bring mindfulness to recognizing that the quality of friction, tension—what the Buddha calls heat, *āditta,* burning.
+During the course of the day, it’s helpful to bring mindfulness to recognizing that the quality of friction, tension—what the Buddha calls heat, *āditta*, burning.
 The feeling can be one of ownership regarding some tool, the interest in a particular task, or the irritation with an exceptionally obstructive piece of rock that won’t move out of the way.
 Whatever it might be—some computer program or printer that won’t